Tahini Sauce with Clementines, Smoked Paprika and Pizazz!

 Organic Clementines

 When it comes to lemons, I try to buy organic as I invariably use the zest as well as the juice; organic are the only ones I trust not to be sprayed with all sorts of nasties.
 For some reason I’ve been unable to get any for ages.
-In a side-step move, CT recently bought me home a bag of organic clementines.
-OK, they’re not quite a replacement for lemons, but they did get me thinking.
-I almost never use clementines in my cooking.

 Tahini Sauce

 Tahini sauce is a classic Middle Eastern accompaniment to a variety of dishes, but is probably most often encountered slathered over falafel.
 It’s naturally vegan as it contains no dairy.
 The sauce is invariably made with lemons, but I could see it might be rather nice with a different sort of citrus for a change.
-I swapped the lemon juice for that of clementines and for an extra citrus note, I grated in the zest.
-As I made this for a BBQ, I thought a touch of smokiness would echo the flavour of the hot coals, so smoked paprika also went into the mix.

-The resulting creamy sauce was aromatic, slightly sweet with the requisite smoky notes.
-A sauce with pizazz – job done.
-You can spoon tahini sauce over BBQ grills, as we did, drizzle it over falafel and salads or just spread it on bread or crackers.
+You can spoon tahini sauce over BBQ grills, as we did, drizzle it over falafel and salads, dip vegan arayes into it or just spread it on bread or crackers.
 Make it slightly less runny and you have a fabulous vegan dip.
 Alternatively, eat it straight from the spoon – we might have done this too.

 Other Recipes Using Tahini You Might Like

-- White chocolate halva flapjacks via Tin and Thyme
+- white chocolate halva flapjacks

 Keep in Touch

 Thanks for visiting Tin and Thyme.
-If you make this tahini sauce, I’d love to hear about it in the comments below or via social media.
+If you make this creamy tahini sauce, Iβd love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.
-For more delicious and nutritious recipes, follow me on Twitter, Facebook, Instagram or Pinterest.

 Middle Eastern Tahini Sauce.
 PIN IT.